drakh/Xli/README.md

 List of available options can be shown using `./build.sh --help`.

-**Note:** When building applications using Xcode, it would be useful to also build Xli using a generated Xcode project for better integration with debugger and such.
+**Note:** When building applications using Xcode, it would be useful to also build Xli using Xcode for better integration with debugger and such.
 This can be achieved using these alternative instructions:

 1. Open terminal and `cd` to Xli directory
-2. Execute `./build.sh --target=xcode`
+2. Execute `./build.sh --platform=xcode`
    * This should produce universal binaries located here:
      - `lib/OSX/x86/Debug/`
      - `lib/OSX/x86/Release/`
    * Generated Xcode project located here:
-     - `build/xcode/Xli Library.xcodeproj`
+     - `build/Xcode/XliLibrary.xcodeproj`

 ## Raspberry PI

 ### Prerequisites

+- CMake
 - GNU make, C++ compiler, etc
-- CMake
 - curl (with OpenSSL support)
 - freetype
 - [libjpeg]